rackberg/para/README.md

 This tool will make your life much easier if you have to do things again and again but in different folders.

-> Please note that this software is still under heavy development and can change anytime you do a `composer update`.
+> Please note that this software is still under heavy development and can change anytime you do a `para self-update`.

 # Installation

-* Using curl: `curl -L https://raw.githubusercontent.com/Rackberg/para/master/tools/install.sh | sh`
+* Using curl: `curl -L https://raw.githubusercontent.com/lrackwitz/para/master/tools/install.sh | sh`

 # How to use para as shell
 To use `para` as shell just do the following: